designedmind/2017/CFP-old.md

 some kind of general-purpose information processing or informational complexity, with no real insight into why such an identification makes sense, or accept consciousness as an epiphenomenon, present whenever certain kinds of processes are present.
-These relegate consciousness to a passive role, with little to do except come along for the ride.
+These offer little in the way of explanation, and relegate consciousness to a passive role, with little to do except come along for the ride.

 These intuitions neglects a crucial fact about our behaviour, namely that consciousness is much of the _subject matter_ of what we say and do.
 We